 The next step covers how to decide on actions, and offers a range of ideas for your organisation to explore.
-You will also find more potential actions and ideas for marketing your plan in the Appendices.
+You will also find more potential actions and ideas for marketing your plan in the Appendix 7.

-5. Identify & Implement Actions - Step 2
+3.0 Identify & Implement Actions

-5.1 Turning Survey Results into an Action Plan
+3.1 Turning Survey Results into an Action Plan

-Once the Travel Plan Coordinator has completed the Organisational Review, Employee Travel Survey and Site Audit, he or she will be well prepared to draw up a suggested Action Plan for their Sponsor or Steering Group to approve and resource.
+Once the Travel Plan Coordinator has completed the Organisational Review, Employee Travel Survey and Site Audit, they will be well prepared to draw up a suggested Action Plan for their Sponsor or Steering Group to approve and resource.

-You will find a sample Action Plan in Appendix 5; this can be adapted and expanded for your organisation.
+You will find a sample Action Plan in Appendix 4; this can be adapted and expanded for your organisation.

-5.2 Which Actions to Start With?
+3.2 Which Actions to Start With?